-Programming job file name - All names use a prefix as shown in your software.
+Programming job file

+Name - Sets the name of your proogramming job file.
+All names use a prefix as shown in the software.

-Existing programming job files - Lists existing programming job files, if any, already in your project.
+Existing programming job files - Lists existing programming job files at the selected location.

 The configured device chain with bitstream files and programmer settings will be included in the programming job.